covXtreme/covXtreme/README.md

 ## User guide

-More details of the code can be found in the PCE_User_Guide pdf document: https://github.com/sede-x/Piecewise_Covariate_Extremes/blob/master/PCE_UserGuide.pdf.
+More details of the code can be found in the covXtreme user guide document.

 ## Contact

 If you require any more information, please contact ross.towe{at}.shell.com.
-Please include *Piecewise_Covariate_Extremes* in the subject of the email.
+Please include *covXtreme* in the subject of the email.

 ## Current status
 * Assessment of the environmental contours.